brandonjaipersaud/Unbias_mkdocs/docs/core_functions.md

     !!! note

         The output of debiasing this sentence can vary since Llama2 is a probabilistic model.
-This is why it varies from when we debiased it in the `run_pipeline_on_texts` example.
+This is why it varies from when we debiased it in the `create_bias_analysis_dataframe` example below.

 ### `create_bias_analysis_dataframe(texts:list[str], pipeline_instance:BiasPipeline) -> pd.DataFrame`